Texas Scorecard Fellowship

 What is the time commitment?

 Fellows will be expected to arrive at the office between 8:30 a.m. and 9 a.m. on all weekdays and can expect to conclude their daily duties between 5 p.m. and 6 p.m.
-However, because news and the events of the Texas Legislature never sleep, fellows may be required to work odd hours at various points during the program.
+However, because news and events never sleep, fellows may be required to work odd hours at various points during the program.

 Will I need a car?

-Fellows will be expected to make trips to the Texas Capitol and other newsworthy locations during their fellowship.
-Having access to a motor vehicle will be helpful.
+Fellows may be expected to make trips to the Texas Capitol and other newsworthy locations during their fellowship.
+Having access to a motor vehicle will be helpful but is not required.